 This is a XEQT review that covers the ETF’s key features such as its ETF and stock holdings, returns, fees, how it compares to other all-in-one funds like VEQT and XGRO, and so on.

-One of the easiest and quickest ways to build a low-cost diversified portfolio is through all-in-one, one-ticket ETFs like the iShares Core Equity ETF Portfolio (XEQT) from BlackRock.
+One of the easiest and quickest ways to build a low-cost diversified portfolio is through an all-in-one, one-ticket ETF like the iShares Core Equity ETF Portfolio (XEQT) from BlackRock.